Cholar Dal

 Turmeric powder and salt are added to the dal while cooking.

-Tempering – This dal is tempered with ghee (or mustard oil), cumin seeds, asafetida (hing), fresh ginger, green chillies, raisins (kishmish), and sugar.
+Tempering – This Bengali chana dal recipe is tempered with ghee (or mustard oil), cumin seeds, asafetida (hing), fresh ginger, green chillies, raisins (kishmish), and sugar.

-You will also need spice powders like coriander powder, cumin powder, and garam masala powder.
+You will also need spice powders, such as coriander powder, roasted cumin powder, and garam masala powder.

 You can adjust the green chilies as per your taste.

-If you can get your hand on Bengali ghee, nothing is like it.
+If you can get your hands on Bengali ghee, nothing like it.
 You should be able to get it online or in any Indian grocery store near you.

-Use vegetable oil in place of ghee to make this dal vegan.
+Use oil in place of ghee to make this Bengali dal vegan.

 How To Make Cholar Dal